Microsoft 365 Multi-Geo

 Follow these steps to get started with multi-geo:

-Work with your account team to add the Multi-Geo Capabilities in Office 365 service plan.
+Work with your account team to add the Multi-Geo Capabilities in Microsoft 365 service plan.
 They will guide you to add the number of licenses needed.
-Multi-Geo feature is available to customers with a minimum of 2,500 Office 365 subscriptions.
+Multi-Geo feature is available to EA customers with a minimum of 250 Microsoft 365 subscriptions.

-Before you can start using Office 365 Multi-Geo, Microsoft needs to configure your Exchange Online tenant for multi-geo support.
-This one-time configuration process is triggered after you order the Multi-Geo Capabilities in Office 365 service plan and the licenses show up in your tenant.
-You'll receive notifications in the Office 365 message center once your Multi-Geo licenses are applied and you then may begin configuring and using your Office 365 Multi-Geo capabilities.
+Before you can start using Microsoft 365 Multi-Geo, Microsoft needs to configure your Exchange Online tenant for multi-geo support.
+This one-time configuration process is triggered after you order the Multi-Geo Capabilities in Microsoft 365 service plan and the licenses show up in your tenant.
+You'll receive notifications in the Microsoft 365 message center once your Multi-Geo licenses are applied and you then may begin configuring and using your Microsoft 365 Multi-Geo capabilities.

-When you are ready to set up Office 365 Multi-Geo, configure your tenant for multi-geo.
+When you are ready to set up Microsoft 365 Multi-Geo, configure your tenant for multi-geo.